-Parents are asked to send in an individual snack for their child each day.
-Your child's teacher will provide further information regarding snack time in their class.
+Parents of children with severe food allergies are asked to send in an appropriate snack for your child each day.

 Lunch

 Please send a well-balanced lunch and drink daily.
 Be sure to label your child's lunch box, thermos, and utensils.
 Opened but uneaten food will be discarded at the end of the lunch period.
 Teachers are not able to heat up food.